silktide/brightlocal-api/README.md

 *If you don't know what this is, ignore this part.*

 If you're using [syringe](https://github.com/silktide/syringe) , a config is included for convenience.
-If you want to wire it up manually, take a look inside the ClientFactory class to see how the Client and its dependencies are created.
+If you want to wire it up in your own DI container, take a look inside the ClientFactory class to see how the Client and its dependencies are created.

 ## Batches